Achievable logoAchievable logo

 y=a∣x−h∣+k

-You may be given a graph and be asked to find the equation that describes it.
-In this case, you would need to locate the vertex, and its coordinates in the vertex form of the quadratic equation.
+You may be given a graph and asked to find the equation that matches it.
+The main idea is:

 We will find the equation associated with the following graph: